nodeca/bag.js/README.md

 Put data into storage under `key` name.

 - `key` - String to address data.
 - `data` - JS object to store.
-We currently support only objects, serializeable by JSON.
+We currently support only objects, serializable by JSON.
 Don't try to put functions or arraybuffers.
 - `expire` - Expiration time in seconds.
 Don't expire by default.
-- `callback(err)` - Function to call when compleete. `err` contains error on fail.
+- `callback(err)` - Function to call when complete. `err` contains error on fail.

 ### .remove(key [, callback(err)])

 Remove `key` data from store.
-Call `callback` when compleete.
+Call `callback` when complete.
 If error happens, error info passed in first callback's param.